 Where two monophthongs meet, a slight hiatus is sounded between them.
 So words like Mohai and Tekuo consist of three syllables not two.

 In rapid or colloquial speech, diphthongs will sometimes be encountered, though the practice is non-standard.

 Non-nasal sonorants l and r are nasalised between nasal vowels.
-Word initial r is a trill, but it is a flap elsewhere.
+Word initial r is a trill, /r/, but it is a flap elsewhere.

 Lemohai has three regional dialects: northern, southern and central.
 The standard language, as described above is the language of the educated classes of the capital Orisu.
 Orisu lies in the central dialect zone.

-In working class speech throughout the island, nasal vowels en and on are sounded in mid position, whilst their oral counterparts remain mid-low (except as indicated below).
+In working class speech throughout the island, nasal vowels ẽ and õ are sounded in mid position, whilst their oral counterparts remain mid-open (except as indicated below).

-Working class speech in the central zone is distinguished by the pronunciation of h as /ç/ when it appears before i.
+Working class speech in the central zone is distinguished by the pronunciation of h as /ç/ when it appears before i or ĩ.
 The vowel sequences ei and ou are pronounced as single vowels /e/ and /o/ respectively.

-In the southern dialect, h has become a glottal stop and mid-low vowels e and o are raised to mid-high position when unstressed.
-S and z move to alveo-palatal /tʃ/ before front close vowels i and ĩ.
+In the southern dialect, h has become a glottal stop and mid-low vowels e and o are raised to mid-close position when unstressed.
+T moves to alveo-palatal /tʃ/ before front close vowels i and ĩ.
 D likewiseore becomes /dʒ/ when it appears before i or ĩ and after a nasal vowel